igorkry/tnt4j-streams/README.md

 How to install plugin into Apache Flume and configure, see `samples/apache-flume-parsed/README.md`

-`messages.json` file contains sample JSON data package like one is sent from Apache Flume using configuration of this sample.
+`messages.json` file contains sample Apache Flume output JSON data package prepared using configuration of this sample.
+This sample JSON is for you to see better understand parsers mappings.
+Do not use it as Apache Flume input!

 Sample stream configuration:
 ```xml